mzmine/mzmine_documentation/docs/services/users.md

 try the alternative sign in by username and password directly.
 The mzmine CLI also provides the * *-login-console** argument for alternative sign in.

+## mzmine's educational non-profit program

+During your registration in mzmine, you may enter an email address of your educational institution.
+This will grant automatic access to our academic non-profit program if your institution is already listed with us.
+If you receive a trial version, please reach out to us and provide any information required to prove the educational non-profit status.

+Each year, academic users will need to update their user profile, potentially changing to their current institution and new email address, and to verify their email.
+This will renew your academic license if your institution is still in our program.
+Otherwise, users are granted a trial version.

 ## Frequently asked questions (FAQ)

 1. Why is the link to verify my email address missing?